QubitPi/leadership-blogs/src/content/posts/leibniz-theodicy/index.md

 title: Leibniz's Theodicy
 published: 2024-12-03
 description: |
-  Leibnizian idea of perfectibility made Germany so proliferate at contributing genius to the world.
+  Leibnizian idea of perfectibility made Germany so proliferate at contributing genius to the world (Book, The German Genius).
 His Philosophy guided German to constantly push themselves to the endless next levels of human perfection.
   This I believe partially contributed the unbelievable warfare technologies during World War II, such as Tiger and King Tiger
-image: cover.PNG
+image: cover.png
 tags: [Philosophy]
 category: English
 draft: false